-Figure \ref{fig:abst} compares the results of default \LESS{} against the results obtained with the different methods.
-These results demonstrate that the performance of the bare-bones method (NoW-NoG) improves by adding weighting and global learning.
-Consequently, default \LESS{} outperforms the other methods in all problems.
+Figure \ref{fig:abst} compares \LESSA{} and \LESSB{} against their respective ablated versions obtained as described above.
+These results demonstrate that the performance of the bare-bones method (NoW-NoG) improves in all problems with the weighting and global learning steps, showing the importance of those steps.
+Consequently, \LESS{} outperforms the other methods.